HFM3/owlet/docs/egf.md

 Designed for field researchers, EGF a is file structure that allows geo-data to be easily recorded without traditional GIS software.

-An EGF file contains all of the necessary components required to define geospatial features without over-complicating it.
+An EGF file contains all of the necessary components required to define geospatial features— without overcomplicating it.

 ## EGF Structure